Emetophobe/unitconverter/README.md

     none        - don't use prefix scaling (default) si          - use SI prefix table
-    decimal     - use decimal prefix table
     binary      - use binary prefix table
-    all         - use SI and binary tables both        - use decimal and binary tables
+    bit         - use bit prefix table (kilo to quetta) byte        - use bit and binary tables all         - use SI and binary tables

-Units can override the default scaling behaviour as needed.
-SI units for example use the "si" prefix scale.
-Another example is bytes which uses "both" to generate both decimal prefixes like "kilobytes" and also binary prefixes like "kibibytes".
+The default scaling behaviour can be changed on a per-unit basis.

 ## Requirements